Key takeaways

 One option is a credit builder loan that lets you improve your score and save money at the same time.
 With this loan, the borrower doesn’t get the money immediately; instead, the financial institution holds on to it and puts it in a savings account.
 The borrower makes monthly payments until the loan is paid off in full.
 The lender reports the monthly payments to the credit bureaus to boost the borrower’s score.
 After they’ve made their last payment, the lender gives the borrower the loan money, minus any fees owed or plus interest earned depending on the loan.

-Credit builder loans aren’t free, but some can be affordable.
 Like with any other loan, compare the fees and policies of different lenders.
-Before applying, you should also ensure that the lender will send the credit builder loan payments to all three credit bureaus.
+Before applying, you should also ensure that the lender will report payments to all three credit bureaus.
 Reporting payments is the only way the loan will help you improve your score.

 Report ALL your monthly payments

-Reporting other monthly payments can provide opportunities for people with a limited history or or poor scores to raise their rating.
+Reporting other monthly payments can help people with a limited history or or poor scores to raise their rating.
 A lot of companies will report rent, utility, phone, and subscription payments.
 This way people can get improve their scores with bills they are already paying.

 It’s a useful service if you’re wary of borrowing money and going into debt or want to give your score an additional boost.
 As always, make sure that the service reports to all three credit bureaus.
 Then continue to make on time payments as any reported late payments can hurt your score.